Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: Observational bound

 \section{Observational bound}

 From our numerical exercises, we find that the ratio $n_\sigma/s$ scales as $\tilde \alpha^{1/4}$ over large $\tilde \alpha$ and the semi-analytical estimate suggests that it decreases as $\Tilde{\alpha}^{5/4}$ over smaller values of $\alpha$.
 Though this trend could not be verified numerically below $\Tilde{\alpha} \simeq 10^{-4}$, we can rely on the semi-analytical estimate beyond this value.
-Besides, we know of the observational bound on the ratio to be $n_\sigma/s \lesssim 10^{-12}$~\cite{Kawasaki:2004qu, Kawasaki:1994af}.
+Besides, we know of the observational bound on the ratio to be $n_\sigma/s \lesssim 10^{-12}$ in the moduli mass range of $100$ GeV to $10$ TeV~\cite{Kawasaki:2004qu, Kawasaki:1994af}.
 To translate this bound on the value of $\Tilde{\alpha}$, we consider the reliable semi-analytical trend and extrapolate for values smaller than $\Tilde{\alpha} \simeq 10^{-4}$.
 Making use of Eq.~\eqref{eq:nbys-final}, this means

 The semi-analytical trend plotted in Fig.~\ref{fig:nbys_alpha} illustrates this behavior and hence we can infer that the observationally viable range of $\Tilde{\alpha}$ is